Gary Warby, Managing Director Premier Windows, discusses the benefits of triple-glazing over and above double-glazing and asks, is it worth it?

 Innovation in glazed unit technology

-This means that double or triple glazed units both deliver significantly improved performance over and above single or even older double-glazed units delivering savings of up to £200 per year dependent on specification of new energy efficient windows and doors [hyperlink as appropriate] and those being replaced.
+This means that double or triple glazed units both deliver significantly improved performance over and above single or even older double-glazed units delivering savings of up to £200 per year dependent on the specification of new energy efficient windows and doors and those being replaced.